tinted-theming/tinted-builder-rust/README.md

 ## License

-This project uses Ramhorns, which is under the GPL-3 license.
-While most Tinted Theming projects are under the MIT license, this project is under the GPL-3 license since it consumes Ramhorns.
-See the [LICENSE] file for more details and the [license.html] for containing the licenses of the used crates within the project.
+Ribboncurls is dual-licensed under the [Apache 2.0] and [MIT] licenses.
+For more information about the licenses of the projects used by Ribboncurls, have a look at [THIRD_PARTY_LICENSES.md].

 [latest schemes repository]: https://github.com/tinted-theming/schemes
 [home repository]: https://github.com/tinted-theming/home